Seneca Lake Pure Waters Association began its stream monitoring efforts in the spring of 2014.

 The program began with the monitoring of Catherine Creek, Big Stream, and Reeder Creek.
 In 2015 and 2016 Keuka Outlet and Kashong Creek were added.
-SLPWA volunteers conduct sampling on 3-6 sites on each of these streams several times each season.
+Volunteers conduct sampling on 3-6 sites on each of these streams several times each season.
 Sites have been added to some streams to better identify the sources of high pollutant levels.
 Sampling high flow storm events is difficult, but very important due to the high levels of pollutants that occur during these times.
 High pollutant levels, coupled with high flow into the lake, make these events a key contributor to the pollution of Seneca Lake.
-Some SLPWA volunteers also aid in the data analysis, drawing of conclusions, and presentation of the information.
-The Finger Lakes Institute, in Geneva, NY, is another critical partner in assuring sound science in the design and interpretations of results from SLPWA’s efforts.
+Volunteers also aid in the data analysis, drawing of conclusions, and presentation of the information.

 Stream monitoring reveals that:

 - Total nitrogen concentrations are elevated in predominantly agricultural areas.